kasiabulat/corefx/src/System.Text.Json/docs/writable_json_dom_spec.md

 ### Parsing to JsonNode

-If developer knows he/she wil be modifying and instance, API provides the possibility to parse string rigth to `JsonNode`, without `JsonDocument` being an intermediary.
+If a developer knows they will be modifying an instance, there is an API to parse string right to `JsonNode`, without `JsonDocument` being an intermediary.

 ```
 string jsonString = @"